 The Women’s and Girls’ Fund past grantees.

-The Women’s and Girls’ Fund Letter of Intent (LOI) for the 2026 – 2027 Competitive Grant Cycle
+The Women’s and Girls’ Fund Letter of Intent (LOI) for the 2026 – 2027 Competitive Grant Cycle is now available

-The Women’s and Girls’ Fund (WGF), a Leadership Initiative of Kern Community Foundation, announces approximately $100,000 for competitive grant allocations in its 19th competitive grant cycle, with the maximum individual award being $25,000.
+The Women’s and Girls’ Fund (WGF), a Leadership Initiative of Kern Community Foundation, announces approximately $100,000 for competitive grant allocations in its 20th competitive grant cycle, with the maximum individual award being $25,000.
 Organizations interested in applying should have a 501(c)(3) nonprofit designation or a fiscal sponsor.
 All organizations seeking funds must have a presence in Kern County, benefit women and/or girls in Kern County, and meet Kern Community Foundation’s eligibility guidelines.

 Eligibility